swt30/thesis/chapters/04-heating/04-heating.md

 ##### Pressure at the radiative--convective boundary

-I compared the mass--radius relation for models with different fixed value of the atmosphere--envelope transition pressure $P_\mathrm{tr}$.
+I compared the mass--radius relation for models with different fixed values for the atmosphere--envelope transition pressure $P_\mathrm{tr}$.
 I did this to assess the sensitivity of my models to the exact value of the transition pressure $P_\mathrm{tr}$.
 I find that varying it produces very little change in the planet's size ([@fig:transition-pressure]), suggesting that the matching between atmosphere and interior need only be approximate if we are only interested in the final radius.